Two Evil Eyes

 Review:

-This was a film that I actually remember one of the deaths, but didn’t realize that it belonged to this film.
+This was a film that I remember one of the deaths but didn’t realize that it belonged to this film.
+I caught it on a movie channel growing up.
 I’m a big fan of both directors, so it’s been on my radar for some time, just never got around to seeing it until now.
 It made itself a part of my 31 Days of Halloween thanks to my local theater showing it.
-The synopsis is two horror tales based on short stories by Edgar Allan Poe and directed by two masters of horror.
-A greedy wife kills her husband, but not completely.
-The other is a sleazy reporter adopts a strange black cat.
+I also got to see Dario Argento’s short again in 4K on the big screen.
+I ended up watching my DVD for George Romero’s due to the completionist in me.

 We see that things aren’t as they seem.
 Ernest Valdemar (Bingo O’Malley) is indeed dying, but the problem is that he’s hypnotized by Dr. Hoffman.
 He’s able to control him and get him to do what he wants in this state.
 Dr. Hoffman is also a former lover of Jessica and he wants her back.
 The two of them need to keep Ernest alive long enough for the assets to be put into Jessica’s name or it will be tied up in the estate.
-Ernest ends up dying while he’s hypnotized though and they learn that there may be consciousness after death.
+Ernest ends up dying while he’s hypnotized and they learn that there may be consciousness after death.
 There also might be dark forces around this as well.

-Now I know I’ve read both of these stories, but I don’t really remember all of the aspects if I’m honest.
-What I really like about The Facts in the Case of Mr. Valdemar is to deepen the story we include his wife who is trying to rob him while on his death bed.
+Now I know I’ve read both stories, but I don’t really remember all the aspects if I’m honest.
+What I like about The Facts in the Case of Mr. Valdemar is to deepen the story we include his wife who is trying to rob him while on his death bed.
 Having the doctor in on it also helps here and introduces the horror of the story where Mr. Valdemar dies while he’s under hypnosis.
 One of the scariest aspects here is that he is talking to them from beyond the grave and stuck in a suspended animation for his mind.
 I’ve seen the death scene that ends this one and I didn’t realize it until this viewing that this is where it came from.
-This one is pretty creepy in the end.
+This one is creepy in the end.

-As for the acting, this film overall is pretty strong there.
-I liked to see Barbeau here as she really embodies this character.
-I’ll be honest that the first thing I ever saw her in was Creepshow, so I always see her as a bitch because of it.
-We get that here, but we also see that she has some remorse as well.
-Zada I thought was pretty solid here as well as the doctor.
-He is a bit arrogant, which with his profession and look really works for the character.
-O’Malley makes it creepy and it was fun to see cameos by Marshall as well as Tom Atkins and Anthony Dileo Jr. For the other story, Keitel was great as the lead.
-I really believe that he is losing his mind and compensating with alcohol.
-On top of that, he does have a bit of the pretention for his character’s profession.
-Potter, Amos and even a young Julie Benz rounded out this story for what was needed as well.
+As for the acting, this film overall is strong there.
+I liked to see Barbeau here as she embodies this character.
+I’ll be honest that the first thing I ever saw her in was Creepshow, so I always see her as that rough and mean character because of it.
+We get that here to a lesser degree but we also see that she has remorse as well.
+Zada was solid here as well as the doctor.
+He is arrogant, which with his profession and look works for the character.
+O’Malley makes it creepy and it was fun to see cameos by Marshall as well as Tom Atkins and Anthony Dileo Jr.

-Now with that said, I think this is a pretty solid effort from these two masters of horror adapting to more modern times the stories of the great Poe.
+In conclusion, I think this is a solid effort from these two masters of horror adapting to the stories of the great Poe with a modern twist.
 I did think that the Romero story was the stronger of the two and it might be partially that The Black Cat has been done quite a bit.
-I still think both bring up some good social issues and we get some good acting across the board.
-I do think that Argento’s story does lose its way a bit, but I do like how it plays out.
+I still think both bring up some good social issues and we get good acting across the board.
 Both build tension and have good effects.
 I wanted a bit more from the soundtrack, but it did fit for what was needed.
-I still think this is an above average movie overly that is flirting with being good.
+The sound design makes up there though.
+I’d recommend this to fans of Poe or these directors for sure.

-My Rating: 7.5 out of 10
+My Rating: 8 out of 10